ipbes/ict-guide/README.md

 ## Introduction

-This repository holds the public user documentation for IPBES IT services and tools which is hosted on [ict.ipbes.net](https://ict.ipbes.net)
+This repository holds the public user documentation for IPBES data management and IT services and tools.
+It is hosted on [ict.ipbes.net](https://ict.ipbes.net)

 ## Contributing